foxBMS/foxBMS-primary/doc/sphinx/software/modules/sysctrl/sysctrl.rst

 ..
 Default Configuration
 .. ---------------------

 The configuration of timeouts, thresholds etc. is done in ``syscontrol_cfg.h``.
-All configurations are accessible with Foxygen.
+All configurations are accessible with |foxygen|.
 The macros of the contactor module are mapped to ``syscontrol`` macros.
 Finally new macros for switching the contactors are introduced.

 Usage